Worrying about what people think comes in many shapes and forms. And it is one of the most common questions that comes up in my practice.

 Once you understand this human instinct to seek approval, you can move onto the next step, which is to…

-The next time you find yourself worrying about what others think, take a moment to write down the actual thoughts you are having (I always prefer pen to paper, but the notes app on your phone will work in a pinch!).
+The next time you find yourself worrying about what others think, take a moment to write down the actual thoughts you are having.
+I always prefer pen to paper, but the notes app on your phone will work in a pinch!
 You might find when you look at your thoughts, they’re a bit irrational, and you can start to let them go.

-Make Your Own Voice Louder.
+Make Your Own Voice Speak Louder Than Your Anxiety.

 Sometimes it can be difficult to get in touch with yourself after spending so much time worrying about what others think.
 Going to therapy, talking to a trusted loved one, or exploring interests are ways to get to know yourself better.